Driving equity in Alberta, Canada through the spirit of collaboration

 In less than two years, the Alberta Collaboration for Learning (ACL) has built a comprehensive library of Alberta Program of Studies content in both synchronous and asynchronous formats.
 The content addresses an increasing need for robust resources that fulfill students’ 21st century learning needs.

 The Alberta core and supplementary curriculum courses are being developed in Hāpara Workspace, a dynamic and differentiated digital curriculum platform.
 Through Workspace, districts have a private library of course units and lessons which teachers can easily adapt to specific learning situations, communities and individual needs.
 Additionally, textbooks and recommended reading resources have been replicated in digital copyright-free formats.

-As of summer 2021, the rapidly-growing ACL had curated more than 200 literature, science and math resources along with a collection of 40 Alberta curriculum textbooks.
+As of summer 2021, the rapidly-growing ACL had curated more than 544 Alberta curriculum units, 35 Alberta-based course resources and 745 digital learning resources that replace the reliance on textbooks and print.
 Schools are using these open educational resources (OER) in Hāpara’s recently-launched Digital Backpack.
 Digital Backpack is a combination digital reader/student dashboard that students easily access from personal or school devices.
 Both Workspace and Digital Backpack educational resources easily lend themselves to updating and modification.
 When used asynchronously, they also facilitate self-directed learning.